Meet Bogdan Stevanovic

 During the experiment, you even created two applications that can help.
 Can you tell us more about this, and are they widely used today?

 Unfortunately not.
 To maintain an app, you need money.
 To publish a tourist guide, too.
 We didn’t have it.
 So, basically, this project was finished and left in a drawer.
 I am willing to admit it was our fault, but in a capitalistic world, it is very difficult to fight for anything without strong backing to start.

 At the end of the experiment, the city of Florence made some changes.
 What were those, and what local institutions were ready to give support?

-As an indication of support from local institutions, we also recieved a few e-mails where they expressed their gratitude and wished us all the best.
-The local tourist organization provided us all the information thay had, gave us some advice, and most importantly – they gave us city maps to use and published them completely for free.
+As an indication of support from local institutions, we also received a few e-mails where they expressed their gratitude and wished us all the best.
+The local tourist organization provided us all the information they had, gave us some advice, and most importantly – they gave us city maps to use and published them completely for free.
 That was a very generous gesture.